 Fresh analysis of property prices and rental incomes across the UK by comparison site TotallyMoney found that landlords in parts of Leeds could now earn higher returns than anywhere else in the country, with a combination of affordable properties and decent rental income netting them an almost 11% yield.

 The top-earning postcode, Leeds’ LS6 is home to both a large number of student properties for the nearby university and also attracts young professionals and families.
 Its popularity drives up average rents, to £1,044pcm, while property still remains relatively affordable to buy, at an average of £116,115, although the postcode includes some more expensive pockets.

-“Investors looking for high yields on rental developments might see better returns from properties in the cities of northern England and Scotland,” said Alastair Douglas, of TotallyMoney.
+“Investors looking for high yields on rental developments might see better returns from properties in the cities of northern England,” said Alastair Douglas, of TotallyMoney.